evabeyebach/KPMG_Virtual_Internship/README.md

 - Drafting an email to the client, identifying the data quality issues and strategies to mitigate these issues.

 ## Task 2: Data Insights
-### Targeting high value customers based on customer demographics and attributes from NewCustomer List
+### Target high value customers based on customer demographics and attributes from NewCustomer List
 To build this recommendation, first start with a PowerPoint presentation which outlines the approach to take and focuse on three different Phases: Data Exploration; Model Development and Interpretation.
 All this by implementing:
 - Data Analytics
 - Customer Segmentation